- Armament and disarmament

-Kolja Brockmann is a Research Assistant in the Dual-Use and Arms Trade Control programme, following a Non-Proliferation Consortium Internship at SIPRI.
+Kolja Brockmann is a Researcher in SIPRI’s Dual-Use and Arms Trade Control Programme.
+Kolja first joined SIPRI as an EU Non-Proliferation and Disarmament Consortium Intern and has been working at SIPRI since 2017.
 Prior to joining SIPRI, Kolja was an Intern with the German Federal Office for Economic Affairs and Export Control (BAFA) in Frankfurt.
-He is a recent graduate of King’s College London, where he completed his MA in Non-Proliferation and International Security.
+He graduated from King’s College London with an MA in Non-Proliferation and International Security.

-Dual-use and arms trade control, export licensing, Arms Trade Treaty, nuclear proliferation, nuclear hedging, CBRN terrorism, 3D printing/additive manufacturing, emerging technologies.
+Dual-use and arms trade control, export licensing, Arms Trade Treaty, nuclear proliferation, nuclear hedging, CBRN terrorism, Additive Manufacturing/3D-printing, emerging technologies.

 MA in Non-Proliferation and International Security, King’s College London, UK; BA in International Relations and International Organization, University of Groningen, Netherlands